chapinhall/empec/README.md

 E-mail [Nick Mader](mailto:nsmader@gmail.com) and [Hyein Kang](mailto:kanghyein@hotmail.com) for questions related to this method or this codebase.

+## Suggested Citation

+Mader, N., Kang, H..
+(2025).
+Method for Estimates of Local Populations Eligible for Programs (ELPEP) for near-present conditions in small geographies.
+GitHub. https://github.com/chapinhall/elpep

 # Methodology

+Click [this link](https://github.com/chapinhall/elpep/raw/refs/heads/main/ELPEP Methodology Summary.docx) to download a summary of ELPEP's methodology.

-See the `run--00--main-doc.Rmd` script for the most recent description of the statistical methodology.
-That script can be "rendered" in RStudio to produce not just a fully typeset description of methods, but to run all data pulls, development, analysis methods, related methods showing results and diagnostics, and to output table and map files.
+A full technical report, including fully typeset description of methods, but to run all data pulls, development, analysis methods, related methods showing results and diagnostics for a given run will be "rendered" when running the "run-elpep.Rmd" script after specifying run details using the `Interface for Specifying Custom ELPEP Eligibility Estimates.xlsm` interface.
+This process will simultaneous output files with table and map output.

 # Running This Code